20 Day Cape Town to Victoria Falls Adventure – Fully Serviced Camping

 Namibia is often overlooked as a safari destination in favour of the more famous South Africa, Kenya and Tanzania.
 Namibia, a huge, sparsely populated country to the north west of South Africa, may not have the stereotypical safari settings of

-If you’ve ever dreamed of visiting the Okavango Delta, here’s what you need to know to start planning your adventure The Okavango Delta is the world’s largest inland delta.
-It’s also a true oasis, offering a water-rich habitat in the
+If you’ve ever dreamed of visiting the Okavango Delta, here’s what you need to know to start planning your adventure The Okavango Delta is the world’s second-largest inland delta.
+It’s a crucial habitat for thirsty migratory species like elephants as

 10 Fascinating Facts about Botswana